swape/js-book/chapter2/set.md

 // Set { { name: 'John' }, { name: 'Eli' }, { name: 'Jack' }, { name: 'John' }}
 ```

-We can add new values to our set by using `add()` method, it also return the set with all the values.
+We can add new values to our set by using `add()` method, it also returns the set with all the values.

 ```javascript
 const myArray = [9, 0, 1, 2, 3, 4, 5, 4, 3, 2]